silverstripe/silverstripe-saml/docs/en/adfs.md

 As an implementor of the IdP, you will need to ensure the following have been set up:

 * Establishing bi-directional trust between SP and IdP
-* Adding a claim rule to send LDAP attributes
+* Adding a claim rule to send LDAP attributes (requires LDAP module)
 * Adding a claim rule to use "objectId" as "nameidentifier"
 * Ensuring compatible hash algorithm is used